chrisballinger/prosody-modules/mod_sift/README.markdown

 Introduction
 ============

-SIFT is a technology to allow clients to filter incoming traffic on the server.
+[SIFT][XEP-0273] is a technology to allow clients to filter incoming traffic on the server.
 This helps save bandwidth, etc.

 Compatibility
 =============